erikj/presentations/docker-eol-ej/slides/potential-eol.md

 # Docker - Potential @ EOL

+- Web applications & microservices
 - Continuous Integration
 - Cross-platform distribution of complex stacks of software
 - Reproducible Science
-  - Dependencies and uniform versions of software built into image
+  - Dependencies and explicit versions of software built into image, which is then distributed